Team-Radiateur/thermostat-chaudiere/README.md

 ### Start the project

-Make sure you have [NodeJS LTS](https://nodejs.org/en/download/) installed on your machine before starting the program.
+Make sure you have [NodeJS LTS](https://nodejs.org/en/download/) installed on your computer before starting the program.

 Next, rename the ".env.sample" file into ".env" and fill in the blanks.